ABCD-STUDY/analysis-nda/notebooks/derived/core_demographic.md

  - married
  - abcd_site

-Most of these are simple re-definitions of existing columns with simplier names, other columns are re-scored versions of nda17 columns.
+Most of these are simple re-definitions of existing columns with simpler names, other columns are re-scored versions of nda17 columns.

 Start by reading in the merged data from disk.
 ```r